The positive health benefits of Green Tea have been reported for many years.

 Mayo reports that many patients who have been diagnosed with CLL have started to include EGCG supplements as part of their therapies.
 Supplements are readily available over the counter.
 Link to this study

-Study 1- A case-control study was conducted in Hangzhou, southeast China during 2001-2002.
+Study 1- A case-controlled study was conducted in Hangzhou, southeast China during 2001-2002.
 The cases were 130 incident patients with histologically confirmed adenocarcinoma of the prostate.
 The controls were 274 hospital inpatients without prostate cancer or any other malignant diseases, and matched to the age of cases.
 Information on duration, quantity and frequency of usual tea consumption, as well as the number of new batches brewed per day, were collected by face-to-face interview using a structured questionnaire.
 The risk of prostate cancer for tea consumption was assessed using multivariate logistic regression adjusting for age, locality, education, income, body mass index, physical activity, alcohol consumption, tobacco smoking, total fat intake, marital status, age at marriage, number of children, history of vasectomy and family history of prostate cancer.
 Among the cases, 55.4% were tea drinkers compared to 79.9% for the controls.
 Almost all the tea consumed was green tea.
 The prostate cancer risk declined with increasing frequency, duration and quantity of green tea consumption.
 The adjusted odds ratio (OR), relative to non-tea drinkers, were 0.28 (95% CI = 0.17-0.47) for tea drinking, 0.12 (95% CI = 0.06-0.26) for drinking tea over 40 years, 0.09 (95% CI = 0.04-0.21) for those consuming more than 1.5 kg of tea leaves yearly, and 0.27 (95% CI = 0.15-0.48) for those drinking more than 3 cups (1 litre) daily.
 The dose response relationships were also significant, suggesting that green tea is protective against prostate cancer.

-Study 2- Italian researchers studied 62 men with a pre-cancerous prostate condition, which would normally result in cancer in about 30 percent of the cases.
+Study 2- Italian researchers studied 62 men with pre-cancerous prostate conditions, which would normally result in cancer in about 30 percent of the cases.
 Half of the men were given a placebo and the other half consumed an extract of green tea daily.
 In the placebo group, 9 out of 30 men went on to develop cancer.
 In the green tea group, however, only 1 out of 32 participants developed the disease.
 This is consistent with a study of Chinese men which found that those who consumed the most green tea were two-thirds less likely to develop prostate cancer.

 Just one teaspoon of Matcha Tea is equivalent to drinking ten cups of regular green tea.
 Most green tea only has .42mg of EGCG per gram, but Matcha Tea has 57.4mg per gram.
 Matcha is available in a Powder form which means that your body can easily absorb all of its nutrients.
 It is important to always look for organic.